Noknot2810/GruzdevNicePhrases/README.md

 # GruzdevNicePhrases
 New version of [GruzdevSweetPhrases](https://github.com/Noknot2810/GruzdevSweetPhrases) written in Cotlin and using Room Database Android.
-The first experience with Cotlin.
+The first experience using Android Studio and Cotlin.
 The app has pretty similar functionalities but
 * doesn't ask your name for day phrase selections
 * allows to delete phrases,